armandofox/armandofox.github.io/_pages/students/gradapp.md

 The first question to ask yourself is _why grad school_, which is related to the second question, _which kind of grad school_.

 As far as CS grad programs, there are basically three kinds:

+* "Research-oriented" masters, including the Berkeley CS 5th year MS, where a key part of the program is to produce some publishable original research;
+"Professional" masters programs, which focus on advanced coursework, (usually) a capstone design project that does not necessarily represent original research, possibly combined with leadership/communication/business courses; and PhD programs.

+# Masters programs at Berkeley: 5th year MS, M.Eng.

-* "Research-oriented" masters, including the Berkeley CS 5th year MS, where a key part of the program is to produce some publishable original research.
-In practice, I set the bar at "something we'd feel comfortable submitting to a high quality conference or workshop" (even if it is not accepted).
+For 5th year MS (only available to our own undergraduates), in practice, I set the bar for research to "something we'd feel comfortable submitting to a high quality conference or workshop" (even if it is not accepted).
 Others' policies may vary.
-The 5th year MSCS at Berkeley is an example.
-Berkeley CS takes very very few "external" terminal MS students.
+Berkeley CS takes very very few terminal MS students outside of the 5th year MS.
 This program is a great opportunity for EECS undergrads, but you will be expected to work on some research and you need a faculty champion who will agree at application time to be your advisor if you're admitted.

-I and many other faculty will only do this if we have already worked with you for at least a semester prior to your application process.
-In practice, 3.5 GPA is approximate cutoff for 5yr MS; 3.75 is not uncommon.
+Note that your SOP and faculty advisor letter are expected to clearly demonstrate (a) an *existing* research relationship that is already in progress and going well, and (b) a clear plan for what *specifically* will be accomplished during the 5yr MS "continuation" of the project.

+General requirements for 5yr MS: >=10 units of grad-level EECS courses, >=8 units 100/200 level non-EECS courses, >=24 units total.

+There is no hard GPA cutoff, but averages of >=3.7 are not uncommon.

 * "Professional" masters, focused on advanced coursework, possibly a capstone project, and often a shared emphasis with leadership/entrepreneurship skills.
-The Berkeley M.Eng. program (7%-20% admit rate, comparable in competitiveness to PhD admissions!) is a good example: you take 6 units of leadership-related courses from the Fung Institute, 6 units of graduate-level EECS courses, and a 5-unit capstone/integration project.
+The Berkeley M.Eng. program (7%-20% admit rate, comparable in competitiveness to PhD admissions!) is a good example: you take 8 units of leadership-related courses from the Fung Institute, 12 units of graduate-level EECS courses, and a 5-unit capstone/integration project.

+# Masters programs outside Berkeley

 Stanford has a terminal MS as well, though I'm not sure if it emphasizes professional leadership as much as the M.Eng. does.
 Georgia Tech has an excellent and very affordable online MSCS, which